uclaacm/learning-lab-crash-course-su20/16-intro-backend/README.md

 * `PUT`: used to update information at a resource
 * `DELETE`: used to, well, delete information from a resource

+These are the suggested use cases for these HTTP methods.
+Of course, you can use these methods however you want, but this is poor practice.

 Information about what the request wishes to do is transmitted via its body.
 This is usually JSON, but you can use a handful of other formats:

 ```json